Investigating the Appropriate/Inappropriate Landing Theory in pumpkin production

 Controlling pest damage in vegetable production has long been a challenge for farmers and gardeners in all areas, especially in organic and sustainable agriculture systems.
 Use of chemicals, even organic options, have real disadvantages for the producer and the customer.

-Studies have shown that having diversity when planting can lessen pest damage, but the exact reasons why have been not well understood.
+Studies have shown that having diversity when planting can lessen pest damage, but the exact reasons why have not been well understood.
 The Appropriate/Inappropriate Landing theory (Finch, Collier) says that pests follow a three-step process when selecting a host plant: Traveling to an area with the host plant via specific odors, using visual stimuli to land on a green surface, and making a few short flights to neighboring leaves.
 To be successful, the insect must make consecutive "appropriate" landings on a host plant to stimulate egg laying, non-host "inappropriate" landings resets the egg laying process.

 We are proposing that this theory provides a sustainable way to lessen the damage made by pest insects, without the use of chemical insecticides.
-We would investigate the various companion planting options for pumpkins to provide sustainable options that would be low-cost, lessen labor inputs and effective against extensive pest pressure.
+We would investigate the various companion planting options for pumpkins to provide sustainable options that would be low-cost, lessen labor inputs, and be effective against extensive pest pressure.

 2. Compare companion plantings to artificial greenery to evaluate effectiveness of Appropriate/Inappropriate Landing theory in pumpkin production.